EVAS Air

-EVAS Air, also known as Exploits Valley Air Services or EVAS, is a Canadian aviation services company, based in Gander, Newfoundland and Labrador.
+Exploits Valley Air Services, operating as EVAS Air, is a Canadian aviation services company, based in Gander, Newfoundland and Labrador.

 It provides a variety of services, including a flight school (known as Gander Flight Training), sightseeing flights, and maintenance.
+Prior to the COVID-19 pandemic it served destinations in Atlantic Canada as an Air Canada Express contractor.

-EVAS has started a courier route within Atlantic Canada.
+EVAS operates courier route within Atlantic Canada.
 Using one of their Beechcraft 1900 aircraft, the run serves Newfoundland and Labrador, Nova Scotia and New Brunswick.

 Former destinations

 Previously EVAS served the following destinations as Air Canada Express.